Inclusion Criteria1. Patients presenting with hemispheric acute ischaemic stroke

 11. Recent past history or clinical presentation of ICH, subarachnoid haemorrhage (SAH), arterio-venous (AV) malformation, aneurysm, or cerebral neoplasm.
 At the discretion of each Investigator.

-12. Current use of oral anticoagulants and a prolonged prothrombin time (INR > 1.6)
+12. Current use of oral anticoagulants or a prolonged prothrombin time (INR > 1.7) if the patient is on warfarin

 13. Use of heparin, except for low dose subcutaneous heparin, in the previous 48 hours and an activated prolonged partial thromboplastin time exceeding the upper limit of the local laboratory normal range.